Since 2013, Bombas customers have helped donate over

 When a Bombas item is sold, we donate the corresponding item within 12 months of the sold date.
 This 12-month donation window allows us to properly plan and coordinate orders with the facilities that make our socks, underwear, and t-shirts.

-Our Giving Team does some serious donation math to make sure we’re honoring each organization’s requests to the best of our ability, while keeping the process seamless for our Giving Partners.
+Our Giving Team does some serious donation math to make sure we’re honoring each organization’s requests to the best of our ability, while keeping the process seamless for our Giving Partner Organizations.

-We ask our Giving Partners questions, learn more about their work, and utilize their expertise and connectivity to make sure we’re meeting their needs and maximizing impact.
+We ask our Giving Partner Organizations questions, learn more about their work, and utilize their expertise and connectivity to make sure we’re meeting their needs and maximizing impact.

 Humanitarian crises are one of the many root causes of homelessness.
 Each year, we allocate a portion of donation inventory to crisis relief, and rely on Partners who have an on-the-ground presence and a viable infrastructure to help us with distribution logistics.

-We may make the products, but it is our customers who spark a donation with every purchase—and our incredible Giving Partners who distribute to those who need them.
+We may make the products, but it's our customers who spark a donation with every item purchased—and our incredible Giving Partner Organizations who distribute to those who need them.

-Our nationwide network of Giving Partners is made up of all kinds of dedicated organizations.
+Our global network of Giving Partner Organizations is made up of all kinds of dedicated organizations.
 Some are small operations run by one single caring individual, while others are large national partners that distribute millions of Bombas donation products annually.
 It's a community of amazing, caring people that never ceases to inspire us.
 We are here to help these helpers.
-We want to make sure our products reach a wide range of unhoused and under-resourced communities.
+We want to make sure our products reach a wide range of unhoused and under-resourced populations.

 Network of Giving